bonitoflakes101/ecommerce-website/README.md

 3. **Test the Connection:**
    - Open `example.php` in your browser by going to `http://localhost/ecommerce-website/includes/example.php`.
    - you should see the page load without any errors.

+## Setting Up PHPMailer for Email Sending

+1. **Install PHPMailer:**
+   - Open a terminal in the project root directory (where the composer.json file is located).
+     Run the following command to install PHPMailer:
+     `composer require phpmailer/phpmailer`

 ## Running the Application